sequencemedia/sinon-chai/README.md

 # @sequencemedia/sinon-chai

-This project is a fork of *sinon-chai* `v3.7.0` refacted to ESM and updated with latest dependencies
+This project is a fork of *sinon-chai* `v3.7.0` updated with latest dependencies

 ## Documentation